The Psychology Behind Donald Trump's Unwavering Support

 According to a recent study that monitored brain activity while participants watched 40 minutes of political ads and debate clips from the presidential candidates, Donald Trump is unique in his ability to keep the brain engaged.
 While Hillary Clinton could only hold attention for so long, Trump kept both attention and emotional arousal high throughout the viewing session.
 This pattern of activity was seen even when Trump made remarks that individuals didn’t necessarily agree with.
 His showmanship and simple messages clearly resonate at a visceral level.

-Essentially, the loyalty of Trump supporters may in part be explained by America’s addiction with entertainment and reality TV.
+Essentially, the loyalty of Trump supporters may in part be explained by America’s addiction to entertainment and reality TV.
 To some, it doesn’t matter what Trump actually says because he’s so amusing to watch.
 With Donald, you are always left wondering what outrageous thing he is going to say or do next.
-He keeps us on the edge of our seat, and for that reason, some Trump supporters will forgive anything he says.
+He keeps us on the edge of our seats, and for that reason, some Trump supporters will forgive anything he says.
 They are happy as long as they are kept entertained.

 So what can we do to potentially change the minds of Trump loyalists before voting day in November?
 As a cognitive neuroscientist, it grieves me to say that there may be nothing we can do.
 The overwhelming majority of these people may be beyond reach, at least in the short term.
 The best we can do is to motivate everyone else to get out to the voting booths.

-This article was originally published at Raw Story.
+This article was also published at Raw Story.